-- A. Name of business, address, phone, fax and e-mail. - B. Headquarter location. - C. Type of business (corporation, partnership, individual, sole proprietorship, etc.) - D. Name and title of chief executive officer. - E. Other plant locations. - F. Federal taxpayer identification number. - G. North American Industry Classification System (NAICS) code. - H. Is the company listed on any securities exchanges?
+- Name of business, address, and phone number. - B. Headquarters location. - C. Type of business (corporation, partnership, individual, sole proprietorship, etc.) - D. Name and title of chief executive officer. - E. Other plant locations. - F. Federal taxpayer identification number. - G. Primary standard industrial classification (SIC) code. - H. Is the company listed on any securities exchanges?
 If yes, please list the exchange on which the company's stock is traded and the company's stock symbol. - I. If the company is not listed on a securities exchange, please list the names and titles of all corporate officers.
-Also list the names and addresses of all stockholders owning 10 percent of more of the company's outstanding stock and show their ownership percentage.
-Also indicate whether the company is woman- or minority-owned. - J. Attach company financial statement for the past three fiscal years, and the most recent interim statements.
-In addition: - 1.
-If the company has an operation history of one year or less, include a three year pro-forma balance sheet and income statement and monthly cash flow projection for a period of one year. - 2.
-In the case of a corporate applicant who is not publicly traded and has a net worth of \$2 million or less, include personal financial statements from: - a.
+Also list the names and addresses of all stockholders owning 10 percent or more of the company's outstanding stock and show their ownership percentage.
+Also indicate whether the company is woman or minority owned. - J. Attach company financial statements for the past three fiscal years, and the most recent interim statements.
+In addition: - If the company has an operating history of one year or less, include a three year pro-forma balance sheet and income statement and a monthly cash flow projection for a period of one year. - 2.
+In the case of a corporate applicant that is not publicly traded and that has a net worth of \$2 million or less, include personal financial statements from: - a.
 All persons owning 20 percent or more of the company; and - b.
 All persons having a controlling interest in the applicant.